christiangerbig/pahnke-movie-night/README.md

+# Pahnke Moviwe Night

+- NextJS
+- mantine
+- i18n

-A little app to manage the bookings for a cinema performance.
+A little app to manage the bookings for a private cinema performance.